 The great thing about a motorhome holiday is that you can sample as much or as little as you want and you don’t have to get anywhere for a specific time to book your accommodation.

 After all that if you don’t fancy cooking there are many fantastic restaurants with traditional Scottish Fare including venison, Salmon, Aberdeen Angus Beef and Cullen Skink.
 Alternatively there is the nation’s favourite of fish and chips to be sampled.

 To help you begin to discover the best that Scotland has to offer, the itinerary suggestions in this section provide a selection of themed routes around the mainland and islands for you to follow and enjoy at your own pace.

-It's probably best to travel for no more than 100 miles or so each day to give yourself plenty of time to stop, smell the roses, and appreciate the wonderful scenery around you.
-Below are some of the activities that you might fancy doing while you are here.
+It's probably best to travel for no more than 100 miles or so each day to give yourself plenty of time to stop, smell the heather, and appreciate the wonderful scenery around you.